3 Reasons Stock Photos Suck

 Arguably, marketing is all about brand retention.
 When someone’s sink is leaking, the goal is for them to be able to recall the plumber who had the most catchy jingle or the business card shaped like a wrench.
 It’s about leaving an impression.
 Your stock photos of a leaky sink aren’t going to leave an impression, chances are no one will even notice.

-People skip over crappy photography as much as they skip over your Flash ads that you a pay a fortune to produce (hint: stop with the Flash ads already).
-It’s visual waffling—it’s there because someone thinks there is something missing on the page; which leads us to the next reason stock photos suck.
+People skip over crappy photography as much as they skip over the Flash ads that you pay a fortune to produce (hint: stop with the Flash ads already).
+It’s visual waffling—it’s there because someone thinks something is missing on the page; which leads us to the next reason stock photos suck.